AdobeDocs/experience-platform.en/help/destinations/ui/export-datasets.md

 >[!NOTE]
 >
 >For dataset exports, the file names have a preset, default format, which cannot be modified.
-See the section [Verify successful dataset export](#verify) for examples of exported files.
+See the section [Verify successful dataset export](#verify) for more information and examples of exported files.

 ## Review {#review}